 All great questions.

-Thus, today I've compiled below ALL THINGS COSTCO so you can have all the best resources in one place!
-(P.S. pretty much all of these tips can be applied at most Warehouse stores, but since Costco is my boyfriend, that's who I'm focusing on today.)
+Thus, today I've compiled a massive list of what to buy from Costco that will actually help you save money!
+Here are the best resources all in one place!
 This post breaks down how to budget for Costco, what to buy and what to avoid, how to use their coupons, tricks for getting tons of cash back on your membership, and much, much, more.
 Hope you enjoy!

 Click HERE (or click and watch below) to see the behind-the-scenes tour of Costco I gave on Studio 5, talking about what to buy and what to avoid, as well as how to use the coupons, find the best deals, and find secret discounts on their price-tags: